Capevace/data-wizard/README.md

 This project is made by [Lukas Mateffy](https://mateffy.me) and is licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](https://choosealicense.com/licenses/agpl-3.0/).

-For commercial licensing, please drop me an email at [hey@mateffy.me](mailto:hey@mateffy.me).

 ### Contributing

 At the moment, this project is not open for contributions.
 However, if you have ideas, bugs or suggestions, feel free to open an issue or start a discussion!